MojRoid/RESUME/Moj Abubakr - resume.md

 - Implements real-time chat using the [Sinch](https://www.sinch.com/) API to handle backend publishing/subscribing.
 - Leverages Facebook's image loading library **[Fresco](http://frescolib.org/)** to display images with increased performance and lower memory usage.
 - Features include image/camera capture, location services, sharing/liking content and geofenced results fetching.
-- This application formed the basis for my final year project at uni as well inaugurating as my introduction into Android development.
+- This application formed the basis for my final year project at uni as well as inaugurating as my introduction into Android development.

 ---
 # Education #